risc0/risc0-ethereum/examples/governance/README.md

 When a user votes, this has both an onchain and an offchain aspect.
 The vote is processed offchain as seen in [finalize_votes.rs], and onchain `castVote` is called ([RiscZeroGovernor.sol]), which commits the vote by hashing its vote support (a `uint8` representing the vote state, i.e. 1 represents a `for` vote) and the account's address with a hash accumulator of all previous votes.

-This hash accumulator (`ballotHash`) can be used as a commit-reveal scheme which allows offchain voting state to be recreated and matched with state onchain; the order of voting will change the final hash and so `ballotHash` is a running representation of voting in an exact order.
+This hash accumulator (`ballotHash`) is a commitment that allows offchain voting state to be matched with state onchain; the order of voting will change the final hash and so `ballotHash` is a running representation of voting in an exact order.
 If an account votes more than once, there is logic to handle only its latest vote as the valid vote, but its data for previous votes is still hashed into `ballotHash`.

 [ecrecover]: https://docs.soliditylang.org/en/latest/cheatsheet.html#index-7
 [finalize_votes.rs]: ./methods/guest/src/bin/finalize_votes.rs